East Asian Studies Department

-EA212f Religions of China, Japan, and Tibet Listed as Religious Studies 212.
+[EA212] Religions of China, Japan, and Tibet Listed as Religious Studies 212.
 Four credit hours.
-S. Singh
+S.

 EA221s Second Language Pedagogy An introduction to current research and theory in the area of second language acquisition (SLA).
 Students will gain an understanding of theories of SLA; the similarities and differences across first and second language acquisition; and the role of individual differences in language learning (including age, first language, and aptitude, among others).
 Students will also become familiar with the implications for SLA of sociolinguistic differences for English across time and space in the United States.
-Intended for students who are interested in second language learning and teaching.
-Origins humanities lab.
+A humanities lab intended for students who are interested in second language learning and teaching.
 Four credit hours.
 Wang

-EA250f History of Modern China: Everyday Life and Revolution Listed as History 250.
+[EA250] History of Modern China: Everyday Life and Revolution Listed as History 250.
 Four credit hours.
-H, I. Parker
+H, I.

 [EA251] Gender Politics in Chinese Drama and Film A historical survey of Chinese drama and film from the 13th century to the present with a focus on representations of gender and sexuality.
 Paired readings of major works from various genres that make up the Chinese dramatic tradition with viewing of modern and contemporary films are informed by reading secondary scholarship in order to place these works and their portrayals of gender and sexuality in their historical and cultural contexts.
 Students will hone analytical skills and improve their ability to communicate insights both orally and in writing.
 Three credit hours.
 L.